Simone Scaringi, Ph.D.

 Machine Learning and BlackGEM

-The BlackGEM telescope array, expected to be operational by end 2018, is an array of 65cm telescopes dedicated to pinpointing the optical counterparts to gravitational wave events.
+The BlackGEM telescope array, expected to be operational in 2020, is an array of 65cm telescopes dedicated to pinpointing the optical counterparts to gravitational wave events.
 The first 3 unit telescopes will be placed at La Silla (Chile).
-The operations of BlackGEM (which include a southern all-sky survey, a fast synoptic survey, as well a deep-drill fields for long term fast photometry) allow for a very wide range of to be performed.
+The operations of BlackGEM (which include a southern all-sky survey, a fast synoptic survey, as well a deep-drill fields for long term fast photometry) allow for a very wide range of astrophysics research to be performed.
 This large project is bound to require robust, autonomous, and fast algorithms, to correctly classify over 1 billion southern targets, and promptly identify new optical transients minutes after observations.
 I am currently exploring the use of novel machine learning algorithms such as Deep Learning in combination with Convolutional Neural Networks in preparation for the incoming BlackGEM data stream.
 I am particularly interested in removing as much ``subjectivity'' as possible from any classification algorithm, as well as implementing objective data fusion techniques, and Deep Learning appears very promising in this respect.

 - Scaringi, S., Maccarone, T. J., D'Angelo, C., Knigge, C., Groot, P. J. Magnetically gated accretion in an accreting ‘non-magnetic' white dwarf, Nature, Vol. 552, Issue 7684, pp. 210-213 (2017).